arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Power The Board

-Connect the Portenta X8 to your PC via a USB-C® cable (either USB-C® to USB-A or USB-C® to USB-C®).
+Connect the Portenta X8 to your PC via a [USB-C® cable (either USB-C® to USB-A)](https://store.arduino.cc/products/usb-cable2in1-type-c).

 Once connected, you will see the Portenta X8 LEDs start blinking.
 Portenta X8 features two LEDs, a Power LED, and a Status LED, which can blink in parallel.